Martina Stella: Other media

 In July 2014, AMBI Group announced it had optioned the rights to Stella's screenplay O.O.B.I., which in June 2014 won the award for Best Screenplay at the third edition of the Italian Contemporary Film Festival in Toronto.

 Stella has been a spokesperson for various commercial products (primarily clothing and cosmetics) and for several charitable causes.

 Stella often visits Italian television talk shows to promote her acting projects and interests.
 She has also been a prank victim on Italian television's Scherzi a Parte, and she acted in the music video for the song "Eternal woman" by the Belgian band dEUS.

 Personal life

 Stella began dating hair stylist Gabriele Gregorini in 2011.
 In May 2012, Stella announced she had become pregnant with Gregorini's child, and on 30 October 2012 their daughter Ginevra was born.
 In 2014, Stella and Gregorini split.

 She married Andrea Manfredonia in 2016, and the couple's son Leonardo was born in November 2021.
+They divorced in 2024.